koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_25_img1.md

-# The image in slide 25 of lecture 12 contains a Planning System Architecture
+# Slide 25 of Lecture 12 contains information about The image in slide 25 of lecture 12 contains a Planning System Architecture

 ## Three-Layer Hierarchical Structure